💝Mama's Day Mandalas to Colour🌈

-Kids who often practice creative pursuits in life (such as writing, singing, crafting, painting and dancing) are generally more thoughtful, reflective, better in problem solving, challenge the norm and build greater confidence.
+Kids who often practice creative pursuits in life (such as writing, singing, crafting, painting and dancing) generally feel more empowered because they are more thoughtful, reflective, happier, interesting, better in problem solving, challenge the norm and build greater confidence.

 Other benefits to raising creative kids include:

 Encourage your kids to be creative, to use their imagination, and then praise them when they do.
 Build their confidence to present their creative point of view, their thoughts, and their feelings.
-In this way, you are not only empowering them and powering their brain, but you are also helping them to hold onto childhood just a little longer :)
+In this way, you are not only empowering them and powering their brain, but you are also helping them to expand their childhood and hold onto it - just a little longer.

 Do you think creativity can help your kids in some life skills?
 I would love to hear from you in the comments below!

-We know that kids who often practice creative pursuits in life (such as writing, singing, crafting, painting and dancing) are generally more thoughtful, reflective, better in problem solving, challenge the norm and build greater confidence.
-Read Creativity can empower your kids to learn more.
+Kids who often practice creative pursuits in life (such as writing, singing, crafting, painting and dancing) generally feel more empowered because they are more thoughtful, reflective, happier, interesting and build greater confidence.

-Who would have thought having our two beautiful boys would help to affirm my own creativity?
-I am grateful to do it all over again with my toddling daughter!
-I would love to hear how you get creative with your kids in the comments section.
-Thanks for dropping by :)
+Who would have thought 9 years with my two beautiful boys would help to affirm my own creativity?
+I am grateful to do it all over again now, with my toddling daughter!

 When kids engage in creative pursuits in life (such as art, craft, writing or dancing) they are better at self-expression and have higher emotional intelligence.
 This is because they have a safe and welcoming (creative) space to explore and understand their emotions.
 Read more about how Creativity can Empower your Kids here.